Bahrain Guide: How are records maintained for VAT?

-Taxable persons must keep their documents and records in good condition and free from any damage.
+Taxable persons in Bahrain must keep their documents and records in good condition and free from any damage.
 The documents may be kept electronically, subject to the following conditions:

 - They can be easily accessed from the computer system when requested by the NBR.